elliotolds/elliotolds.github.io/underappreciatedaitakeover.md

 permalink: /underappreciatedaitakeover
 ---

-The following is a sketch of some ideas stemming from a [Twitter discussion](https://twitter.com/elliot_olds/status/1079176432327188480).
+_The following is a sketch of some ideas stemming from a [Twitter discussion](https://twitter.com/elliot_olds/status/1079176432327188480).
+It's unfinished and thus less polished than the other essays on this site._

 I currently think a "singleton AI" scenario where one supperintelligent AI becomes more powerful than the rest of the world combined is about 60% likely.